 Hawaiian Airlines, Virgin Australia (code shares with Hawaiian), Qantas, Jetstar and Fiji Airways operate flights from Australia to Honolulu.
 The duration of the flights is approximately 10 hours.
 Direct flights are available from Sydney, Melbourne and Brisbane on Hawaiian Airlines, Virgin Australia and Jetstar.
 Fiji Airways flies via Nadi, Fiji for the option of a tropical stop over.
 If you'd like to arrange a stopover, get in touch with one of our Travel Consultants and we'll assist you with arrangements.

-Hawaiian Airlines: Direct from Sydney and Brisbane several times a week, these flights also connect to partner airline Virgin flights from other major cities.
+Hawaiian Airlines: Direct from Sydney five times a week, these flights also connect to partner airline Virgin flights from other major cities.
 Connecting flights are also available to other Hawaiian airports including the Big Island's Kona and Hilo, Kaua'i's Lihue, Lanai Island's Lanai City and Maui's Kahului Kapalua.

 Virgin Australia: Operates code share flights with Hawaiian Airlines.